AdobeDocs/dynamic-media-classic.en/help/using/creating-template.md

 1. In the Grid View, browse to a Template Set, and then below the image, select **[!UICONTROL Edit]**.
 1. Change the template as necessary.
-1. When you are finished editing, near the lower-right corner of the page, ensure that **[!UICONTROL Publish after save]** is selected (default).
+1. When you are finished editing, near the lower-right corner of the page, ensure that **[!UICONTROL Publish after saving]** is selected (default).
 1. Select **[!UICONTROL Save]**, select a storage folder, enter a name for the set, and then select **[!UICONTROL Save]**.

 ## Delete a Template

-When you delete a Template set, the set itself is moved to the Trash.
+When you delete a Template Set, the set itself is moved to the Trash.
 However, the members (or "children") within that set are not affected; instead, they each retain their existing published or unpublished state.

 See also [Manually publishing assets](publishing-files.md#manually_publishing_assets) and [Manually unpublishing assets](publishing-files.md#manually_unpublishing_assets).